storyfeet/hammer-rules/rules.md

 A Goal card represents the players story arc.
 The items on the card must be completed in order.

-The first goal-item may be part of the characters backstory.
+The first goal-item may be part of the characters back-story.
 The rest, however must be completed in an active way in the present.

-It is possible that the player will be the subject or object of the goal-item.
+For all goals, the player's character may be the subject or object of the goal-item.

     example: "A betrayal" could be that your character betrays someone, or that someone betrays your character.
     It may not however be a reference to something that happened a long time ago, unless it was the 1st Goal Item on the card.

 At any point, if a player feels that their character has achieved the next mark on their Goal Card, they declare, and justify, it to the group, and if the group agrees, they mark it complete.

 ### Skills
 ------